lukasmartinelli/gemeindedb/README.md

-# Open Data Statistics about Swiss Municipalities
+# Open Data Statistics about Swiss Communities

-A ready to use PostGIS database with prepared geo data and statistics about swiss municipalities.
+Raw data from the [BFS](http://www.bfs.admin.ch/) about swiss communities available as TSV downloads.

+The TSV format makes it easy to get started with the data and doing some real work with it instead of looking through XLSX files.

+The project also contains a ETL process to get the data into PostgreSQL and clean it up.

 ## Statistical Data